Divide-By-0/ideas-for-projects-people-would-use/README.md

 - Take a picture of a wine stand, and recommend wines by the best rating to price ratio.
 - A good online red-eye fixer.
 Surprisingly, the first few on Google all sucked.
 - Make app/Chrome extension/background integration to auto tag Google Photos images with ongoing calendar events, so I can search for the event and see the photos from that.
 Useful for class notes (if all your classes are on your calendar) and generally increasing the searchability of photos.
+- A way to share event photos to specific people.
+It should be possible to upload an album to i.e. Google Photos or Flickr of thousands of pics of the event, and attendees can input a picture of themselves and their friends, and it automatically runs facial recognition on every pic in the album and only returns pics that include people from the inputted picture.

 <a name="Video-Processing"></a>
 ### Video Processing